top of page

 Fees vary based on the type of assessment requested and the documentation needed.
 Comprehensive psychological evaluations are $300/hour and range between two to four hours.
 Forensic evaluations are $350/hour and will be similar in length, at times longer if collateral interviews are indicated.
 The fee for expert testimony and depositions is $500/hour.
 All services require a 50% non-refundable deposit at time of booking.

-Yes, we offer court-ordered substance use evaluations and DUI assessments that meet state and legal requirements.
+Yes, I offer court-ordered substance use evaluations and DUI assessments that meet state and legal requirements.

-Can I use my assessment for legal or employment purposes?
-Depending on the requirements, we provide reports that can be used for legal cases, employment-related evaluations, and professional licensing purposes.
+Yes.
+Depending on the requirements, I provide reports that can be used for legal cases, employment-related evaluations, and professional licensing purposes.

-In addition to DSM 5 Substance Use Disorder criteria, we also assess for co-occurring depression, anxiety, bipolar disorder, obsessive compulsive disorder (OCD), personality disorders, and psychotic-spectrum disorders.
+IIn addition to DSM 5 Substance Use Disorder criteria, I also assess for co-occurring depression, anxiety, bipolar disorder, obsessive compulsive disorder (OCD), personality disorders, and psychotic-spectrum disorders.
 Abbreviated screenings for neurodevelopment disorders (e.g., ADHD, Autism Spectrum Disorder) are also available.

 The assessment typically includes a clinical interview, standardized questionnaires, review of health or legal records, and a review of relevant history (e.g., medical, legal, family).
 Collateral information may also be obtained from third parties if authorized by the client.
 Evaluations are conducted via telehealth and take between two to four hours.